-For more complete information about the minor in International Development Studies, please consult our website at kellogg.nd.edu/students/ ids.
-Questions about the minor can be directed to Holly Rivers, associate director, Kellogg Institute at hrivers@nd.edu
+For more complete information about the minor in International Development Studies, please consult our website at kellogg.nd.edu/students/ids.
+Questions about the minor can be directed to Holly Rivers at hrivers@nd.edu

-All of the courses associated with this academic program can be found online at registrar.nd.edu/students/class_search.php.
+All of the courses associated with this academic program can be found online at registrar.nd.edu/ students/class\search.php.
 The scheduled classes for a given semester may be found by clicking on "Class Search" and selecting the subject International Development Studies.
 Course descriptions can be found by clicking on the subject code and course number in the search results.